 Mr. EISENBERG.
 Getting back to the two bullet fragments

-after they had been received in the laboratory, by
+way after they had been received in the laboratory,

-of blood or some other material adhering, but it did
+residue of blood or some other material adhering,

 Mr. EISENBERG.
 Is that true on both fragments?

 Mr. EISENBERG.
 You also mentioned there was blood

 or some other substance on the bullet marked 399.

 Is this an off-hand determination, or was there

 a test to determine what the substance was?

 Mr. FRAZIER.
 No, there was no test made of the